Beluki/GaGa/README.md

 Left click on the icon toggles play/stop.
 Middle click (with the mouse wheel) toggles mute.
 Right click opens the menu with a list of streams.
 The icon reflects the current state (e.g. an animation while buffering).

+GaGa also implements global hotkeys using multimedia keys.
+Toggle them on or off in the options submenu if your keyboard has them.

 On a modern system, GaGa typically uses about 16 MB of ram and 1% CPU while playing.
 It supports .m3u, .asx, .mp3 and basically everything that Windows